ubuntubase/debianbase/README.md

 - based on Debian slim images
 - with `ca-certificates` and `tzdata` installed
 - with the timezone set to `Europe/Amsterdam`
-- and all packages upgraded tot there latest versions (`apt-get upgrade`)
+- and all packages upgraded to their latest versions (`apt-get upgrade`)

 Available tags: